josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 An exercise has a price.

-The casualty that never happens because a unit rehearsed the situation properly has:
+The casualty which never happens because somebody rehearsed the situation correctly has:

 > **no invoice.**

 That makes prevention economically quiet.

-But not economically worthless.
+It does not make prevention economically worthless.

 ---

-## 🦿 50.
-Training and rehabilitation belong in one moral accounting
+## 56. 🦿 Training And Rehabilitation Belong In One Human-Risk System

-Where training fails to prevent harm—or where harm could not reasonably have been prevented—the state may acquire long-term obligations involving:
+Where harm occurs, the state may acquire long-term obligations involving:

 - emergency medicine;
 - surgery;
 - rehabilitation;
 - prosthetics;
 - pain management;
-- mental health;
+- mental-health care;
 - housing;
 - compensation;
 - pensions;